How to use Sonarqube with Docker and Maven

 ENTRYPOINT ["./bin/run.sh"]

-This example uses the Sonarqube embedded database:
+This example uses the embedded database (good for testing, not production):

 version: "3"